secwexen/aapp-mart/CONTRIBUTING.md

 # Contributing to AAPP-MART

+> Note: AAPP-MART is currently under active development.
+> Core components may evolve as the architecture stabilizes.

 Thank you for your interest in contributing to AAPP-MART.
 We welcome contributions that improve code quality, security, and documentation.

 ---